caseypaquola/BigBrainWarp/docs/pages/mri.rst

 We've devised a standard procedure to transform data from fsaverage to the BigBrain surface.
 This involves:

-i) fsaverage surface to MNI152 volume using the Xu et al., technique ii) Nonlinear transformation from MNI152 to BigBrain volume using an inverted version of the Xiao et al., technique iii) Sample the parcellation labels along the BigBrain midsurface
+i) fsaverage surface to MNI152 volume using the Wu et al., (2018) technique ii) Nonlinear transformation from MNI152 to BigBrain volume using an inverted version of the Xiao et al., (2019) technique iii) Sample the parcellation labels along the BigBrain midsurface

 This may be accomplished using the following script and works on common freesurfer formats (.annot, .thickness, .curv) and gifti.